What Is Bipolar Disorder?

 - In bipolar disorder, the range of mood and affect alternates from feelings of depression to manic-like states.

 Bipolar disorder is characterized by the presence of mania or hypomania.
-Mania is defined as a period of abnormally elevated, expansive, or irritable displays of mood or affect that last for at least one week; if the individual’s behavior results in them being hospitalized and medicated, it need not last for an entire week.
-Specific manifestations of mania include:
+Mania is defined as a period of abnormally elevated, expansive, or irritable displays of mood or affect that last for at least one week.

 - An increase in potentially dangerous behaviors that include gambling binges, shopping binges, having multiple sexual encounters, etc.